Terms of Service

 23. Miscellaneous

-• Entire agreement: These Terms and the referenced Policies constitute the entire agreement.
+• Entire agreement: These Terms and the referenced Policies constitute the entire agreement between you and us regarding the Services.

 • Severability: If any provision is invalid, the remaining provisions remain in effect.